Menthalion/FateProvidence/README.md

 ## Creation and Progression

-Character creation and progression is identical to the core Fates, except a new character gets two extra refresh point that needs to be spent directly on stunts / stunt families: one point at character creation, the other at the first major milestone.
+Character creation and progression is identical to the core Fates, except a new character gets two extra refresh points that needs to be spent directly on stunts / stunt families: one point at character creation, the other at the first major milestone.

 Stress track capacity for personal and resource stress are governed by the *resist* and *support* skills respectively.